Documentation Centerv2.4.0Bilingual

 Workflow control

-When scope changes or the user adds requirements, move back to docs and update the PRD / Architecture / UI/UX set before continuing.
+When scope changes or the user adds requirements, keep the work inside the host and continue revising PRD / Architecture / UI/UX instead of bouncing back to terminal flow-control commands.

 Control